 "An absorbing narrative. . . .
 An engrossing story that makes clear why the legend of the Lowry Band has given Lumbee Indians a strong sense of historical identification pride."—The Journal of Southern History

-W. McKee Evans is a Professor of History at California State Polytech and the author of the prize-winning Ballots and Fence Rails.
+William McKee Evans, emeritus professor of history at California State Polytechnic University and the author of the prize-winning Ballots and Fence Rails: Reconstruction on the Lower Cape Fear.

 Series: The Iroquois and Their Neighbors